Benjent/albums-to-buy/README.md

 ## Stoner / Stoner Doom

 * 1886 - Before The Fog Covers The Mount
-* All Them Witches - ATW
-* All Them Witches - Nothing As The Ideal
 * Blood Ceremony - The Eldritch Dark
 * Dozer - In The Tail Of A Comet
 * Dozer - Madre De Dios